ALEXonyourscreen/SCOPE/readme.md

 ## Installation

-Extract the contents of the .zip into your game directory's `/csgo/cfg` folder.
+Extract the **_contents_** of the .zip into your game directory's `/csgo/cfg` folder.

-After extracting, copy the contents from within the **cameras** folder, and paste them into your game directory's `/csgo/maps` folder.
-Be sure to replace any existing files.
+After extracting, copy the **_contents_** from within the `cameras` folder, and paste them into your game directory's `/csgo/maps` folder.
+Be sure to replace existing files.

-To uninstall, remove the two directories and two files within **/csgo/cfg** that begin with `aoys_`, then verify the game installation from within Steam.
+To uninstall, remove the two directories and two files within your game directory's `/csgo/cfg` folder that begin with `aoys_`, then verify the game installation from within Steam.

 ![](space.png)